Lolita Ritmanis: Early life

 Born on November 1, 1962, in Portland, Oregon, Ritmanis is the daughter of Andris Ritmanis and Asja Ritmanis, who fled Latvia during World War II and immigrated to the United States in 1949.
 Ritmanis has a sister, Brigita Ritmanis-Jameson, and a brother, Alberts Ritmanis.

 Throughout her childhood, Ritmanis studied piano, flute, guitar, and voice, performing in both jazz and classical music ensembles.
 Ritmanis composed her first song at age 11.
-By age 16, she had toured the United States, Canada, Europe, Australia and New Zealand, composing for and performing with the Latvian popular music group "Dzintars" ("Amber").
+By age 16, she had toured the United States, Canada, Europe, Australia and New Zealand, composing for and performing with the Latvian popular music group Dzintars.
 Latvian song festivals throughout the world provided Ritmanis with the opportunity to conduct and perform her works before larger audiences.

 Ritmanis graduated from Cleveland High School in Portland, Oregon in 1980.
-She moved to Los Angeles to study at the Dick Grove School Of Music, where she graduated from both the Composition Program and the Film Music Composition Program, studying with composers Dick Grove, Mundell Lowe, Lalo Schifrin, Henry Mancini, Allyn Ferguson, and Jack Feierman, among others.
+She moved to Los Angeles to study at the Dick Grove School Of Music, where she graduated from both the Composition Program and the Film Music Composition Program.
+At the Dick Grove School, Ritmanis studied with composers Dick Grove, Mundell Lowe, Lalo Schifrin, Henry Mancini, Allyn Ferguson, and Jack Feierman, among others.
 Ritmanis also studied privately with teachers Mauro Bruno, Gibner King, and Matt Dennis.

 Career

 Film and television composition

 Upon completing her studies, Ritmanis began working at Warner Bros. and Walt Disney Studios, which led to work in the field of orchestration for film and television.
 She was able to secure a steady supply of work from composers such as Michael Kamen, Basil Poledouris, Shirley Walker, Mark Snow, Paul Chihara, Bennett Salvay, Elliot Goldenthal, Louis Febre, Burt Bacharach, Snuffy Walden, and Carter Burwell.
 In 1991, with the help of composer Shirley Walker, Ritmanis began her career as a film and television composer.
-Her collaboration with Ms. Walker provided an opportunity for her to write music for Batman: The Animated Series at Warner Bros.
+Her collaboration with Walker provided an opportunity for her to write music for Batman: The Animated Series at Warner Bros.
 Studios.
 She continued at Warner Bros. with work on Superman: The Animated Series and Batman Beyond.
 During this period of time, Ritmanis met and began a professional collaboration with composers Michael McCuistion and Kristopher Carter.
 The trio went on to compose music for The Zeta Project, Teen Titans, Justice League, Justice League Unlimited, Legion of Super Heroes, and several long-form projects.

 Ritmanis has orchestrated over 100 films, mini-series, and television programs, including Lethal Weapon 4, The X-Files, Swimfan, Jeepers Creepers 2, Robin Hood: Prince of Thieves, Final Destination, The West Wing, and Demolition Man.
 She also orchestrated the score, with McCuistion composing and conducting, for the Spider-Man 2 video game, which is based on the 2004 film of the same name.
 Ritmanis also orchestrated a portion of the closing ceremonies of the Centennial Olympic Games in Atlanta.